The Stable Limit DAHA and the Double Dyck Path Algebra: The stable limit DAHA

 The map that sends $T_i$, $X_i$, $Y_i$ to $T_i$, $Y^{-1}_i$, $X^{-1}_i$, respectively, extends to an anti-isomorphism of $\mathbb{Q}(\tc,\qc)$-algebras.
 For this reason, we regard $\H^+$ and $\H^-$ as capturing the same structure and we will use the terminology \emph{stable limit DAHA} to refer to either of them, depending on the context.

-The terminology is justified by the fact that these structures arise from analyzing the stabilization phenomena for the standard representation of the $\H_k$ as $k$ approaches infinity.
-We will construct natural representations of both $\H^+$ and $\H^-$ in this fashion.
+The terminology is justified by the fact that these structures arise from analyzing the stabilization phenomena for the standard representations of the algebras $\H^\pm_k$ as $k$ approaches infinity.
+We will construct natural representations of both \gls{H} in this fashion.
 To point more directly to his connection consider the following.